Outbreak Research Team

 ORT members and governance

-Our Outbreak Research Team comprises seven members, all disposing of profound expertise and experience.
-They are supported by ITM's director, Dr Lut Lynen, who takes up the scientific guidance and coordination of ORT research activities.
+The Outbreak Research Team consists of seven members, each bringing extensive expertise and experience.
+They are supported by ITM's director, Dr Özge Tunçalp, who provides scientific guidance and coordinates ORT research activities.

 Eugene Bangwen

 Eugene Bangwen (MSc) has a professional background in infectious disease diagnostics and laboratory capacity building in resource-limited settings.
-He has worked for several NGOs in Cameroon and the Democratic Republic of the Congo, mostly within HIV and AIDS programmes.
-Prior to joining ITM, he was Laboratory Manager for Médecins Sans Frontières Belgium, supporting the implementation of advanced HIV diagnostic packages and laboratory capacity building in DRC.
+He has worked with several NGOs in Cameroon and the Democratic Republic of the Congo, primarily within HIV and AIDS programmes.
+Before joining ITM, he served as Laboratory Manager for Médecins Sans Frontières Belgium, where he supported the implementation of advanced HIV diagnostic packages and led laboratory capacity building efforts in the DRC.

 Isabel Brosius

-Isabel Brosius (MD, MMed) is an internal medicine and infectious diseases specialist within ITM's Unit of Tropical Diseases.
-As a clinician, she has experience in HIV, tropical diseases and travel medicine.
-She was involved in research on the development of novel schistosomiasis treatment and diagnostics, operational bacteriology in Ebola and diagnostics and clinical decision for COVID-19, before joining ITM's Outbreak Research Team to focus on emerging infectious diseases, particularly zoonoses.
+Isabel Brosius (MD, MMed) is an internal medicine and infectious diseases specialist within ITM's Unit of Tropical Medicine.
+As a clinician, she has extensive experience in HIV, tropical diseases, and travel medicine.
+Her research background includes the development of novel treatments and diagnostics for schistosomiasis, operational bacteriology during Ebola outbreaks, and diagnostics and clinical decision-making for COVID-19.
+She joined ITM's Outbreak Research Team to focus on emerging infectious diseases, with a particular interest in zoonoses.

 Soledad Colombe

 Soledad Colombe (DVM, MPH, PhD) is an infectious disease epidemiologist with a veterinary background.
-She has worked as an epidemiologist researcher in the field of international health, with a strong interest in One Health.
-Prior to joining ITM, she completed the European Programme on Intervention Epidemiology Training (EPIET) at the Public Health Agency of Sweden.
+She has worked as an epidemiologist researcher in the field of international health, with a strong focus on One Health.
+Before joining ITM, she completed the European Programme on Intervention Epidemiology Training (EPIET) at the Public Health Agency of Sweden.

 Marie Meudec

 Marie Meudec (MAs, PhD) is an anthropologist who studied in France and Canada.
-Prior to joining ITM, she worked as an expert for law firms (UK and Canada) and as a researcher on various topics, such as spiritual and healing practices, everyday ethics, stigma and resistance, health inequalities, racial profiling, among others.
-She conducted ethnographic fieldwork in Haiti, Saint-Lucia and Canada.
-She taught at Université Laval, the University of Toronto and the State University of Haiti.
+Before joining ITM, she worked as an expert for law firms in the UK and Canada and conducted research on various topics, including spiritual and healing practices, everyday ethics, stigma and resistance, health inequalities, and racial profiling.
+She has carried out ethnographic fieldwork in Haiti, Saint Lucia, and Canada.
+Marie has also taught at Université Laval, the University of Toronto, and the State University of Haiti.

 Philippe Selhorst

-Philippe Selhorst (MSc, PhD) is a medical virologist with an interest in infectious diseases and molecular epidemiology.
-He has broad experience in viral culture, next-generation sequencing technologies and antiviral drug discovery.
-He successfully led research projects in South Africa, focusing on HIV transmission, drug resistance and microbicides.
+Philippe Selhorst (MSc, PhD) is a medical virologist with expertise in infectious diseases and molecular epidemiology.
+He has extensive experience in viral culture, next-generation sequencing technologies, and antiviral drug discovery.
+He successfully led research projects in South Africa, focusing on HIV transmission, drug resistance, and microbicides.

 Wim Van Bortel

-Wim Van Bortel (MSc, PhD) is a medical entomologist with over 25 years of experience in the research of vectors and vector-borne diseases.
-His research focuses on disentangling the role of arthropod vectors in transmission systems, in order to improve prevention and control of vector-borne diseases.
-His studies are primarily done in Africa, Southeast Asia and Belgium.
+Wim Van Bortel (MSc, PhD) is a medical entomologist with over 25 years of experience in researching vectors and vector-borne diseases.
+His work focuses on unraveling the role of arthropod vectors in transmission systems to enhance the prevention and control of vector-borne diseases.
+His research is primarily conducted in Africa, Southeast Asia, and Belgium.

 ITM staff

-In addition to our core ORT members, additional ITM staff may serve as a resource pool to reinforce research activities during an outbreak.
+In addition to our core ORT members, other ITM staff may act as a resource pool to support research activities during outbreaks.